acuarica/java-cast-oopsla-19-aec/README.md

 * `query-results.tar.xz` and `query-results.json`: This is the dataset provided directly by Semmle.
 The `query-results.tar.xz` can be found [online](https://drive.google.com/a/semmle.com/file/d/1Wo7cfA5_nwml4lqrZWMhTWY7W8a-Xq_6/view?usp=drive_web).
 * `casts-*.csv`: The cast samples that have been manually inspected.
 * `casts.csv`: Consolidated casts from `casts-*.csv`.
-* `sample-casts-5000.csv`: A random sample output of casts.
 * `import.py`: Script to extract the cast instances into a SQLite database.
 * `sample.r`: Script to create a sample from the cast database.
 * `analysis.r`: Main script to make tables and plots.